repository-vault/uclass/README.md

 # Motivation

+[uclass](https://github.com/131/uclass) is a class syntax helper for javascript (mostly an ES5 classes syntax).
+It's inspired by Mootools/Class (with Class.Mutator.Bind)  & prime projects.
-uclass is a micro class that mimic mootools' base Class.js & Class.Mutator.Bind syntax, with prime's inheritance stack (as in, explicit parent binding).
-There is no runtime overload as this is just a syntax wrapper around javascript native Prototype.
+There is **no runtime overload** as this is just a syntax wrapper around javascript native Prototype. uClass "classes" are fully interoperable with ES6 classes (i.e they can "extend" each other)

 * As in prime, uclass use mout for javascript utilities.
 * As in primish, uclass keep the old "Extends" & "Implements" design/syntax.